gipi/blog/_drafts/installing-bootloader-into-atmega328.md

 the bootloader and the ``UART`` to communicate with the bootloader.
 The first can be removed once the bootloader is in place and works ok.

+Personally I created a [breakout](https://github.com/gipi/AVR-experiments/tree/master/stuffs/ATMegaProgrammer) that exposes the 6 ``ISP`` related pins and then flash using some [pogo pins](https://www.tindie.com/products/FemtoCow/pogo-pin-icsp-spi-programmer-adapter/).

 The thing important to note is the capacitor between ``DTR`` and ``RESET``, without it the chip won't be reset and won't enter the bootloader.
 I don't understand why: someone says that "[the level on this signal line changes when